Steve Rotheram: First term (2017–2021)

 In 2019, the Liverpool City Region Combined Authority became the first in the country to declare a climate emergency and has set a target to be net zero carbon by 2040 or sooner.
 Rotheram has said he “wants Liverpool City Region to be at the forefront of the Green Industrial Revolution” by investing environmental projects, improving public transport and exploring the potential for a tidal project in the River Mersey.
+In December 2022 Rotheram stated that he hoped the tidal power project could be generating electricity by the end of the decade.

 Amidst the COVID-19 pandemic, Rotheram accepted a deal with the British government in October 2020 to place the Liverpool City Region under Tier 3 restrictions, following a sharp rise in cases across northern England.
 Despite facing strong criticism for agreeing to impose restrictive measures on the region, he was successful in securing additional government support for businesses affected by the restrictions.
 Following his re-election, he announced a £150 million COVID Recovery Fund to support the economy and create jobs as the region emerged from the pandemic.

+Second term (2021–2024)

-In the election of 6 May 2021, Rotheram was re-elected for a second term with an increased majority.
+In the election of 6 May 2021, Rotheram was re-elected for a second term with an increased majority bucking the national trend against Labour in traditional heartlands.
+In his manifesto, Rotheram made five key pledges: helping the city region bounceback from COVID, supporting young people into education or training, improving public transport, leading the race to net-zero and improving digital connectivity.

+Hillsborough Law

 In January 2022, Rotheram, alongside Greater Manchester Mayor Andy Burnham, renewed calls for a Hillsborough Law to ensure fair treatment for people bereaved in public tragedies.
-In February 2022, the Combined Authority approved Rotheram's plans introduce a bus franchising model, which would give the authority the power greater control over the region’s bus network and the ability to set bus routes, timetables and fares.
+The campaign was later supported by Keir Starmer who stated at Labour party conference in 2023 that "one of my first acts as Prime Minister will be to put the Hillsborough Law on the statute book".

+Bus reform

+On 6 October 2023, Rotheram delivered on a key manifesto pledge and voted to end 40 years of bus deregulation in the Liverpool City Region, using the powers in the Bus Services Act 2017 to bring services back into public control.
+The move was supported unanimously by leaders of the city region’s local authorities and was welcomed by local passenger groups who argued the announcement would be “transformational for passengers”.